 the lion’s share of the estimated volumes.

 Noteworthy figures!
-“But how will that work?”, we asked Mr Sultan Al Rawahi, the carrier’s Air Logistics Program Manager.
+“But how will that work?”, we asked Mr Sultan Al Rawahi, the Air Logistics Program Manager at Oman Aviation Group.

 His reply in a nutshell: through a coordinated mix of different but interconnected measures.